-Where the exploitation is successful, as a proof of a working session the following steps are taken.
+In case the exploitation was successful, as a proof of a working session, the following steps were taken.

 - A directory list is queried

-- A file has been downloaded
+- A file is uploaded to the victim

-- A file has been uploaded
+- A file is downloaded

 - A shell command is executed

-The test case is flagged as MISSED if exploitation was successful and the test machine was successfully controlled via the new session.
+The test case is flagged as MISSED if exploitation was successful and the test machine had been successfully controlled via the new session.
 References: https://github.com/mhaskar/Octopus